bluppfisk/coindicator/README.md

 ## Running

-* A launcher icon "Coindicator" should be installed that can be used to start the app
+* A launcher icon "Coindicator" should have been installed that can be used to start the app
-* Alternatively, run `./run.sh` to activate the virtual environment and start the app
+* Alternatively, go to the install folder, activate the environment `source venv/bin/activate` and run the app with `coindicator`.
+Add ` &` to run it in the background.
-* You can also run the program manually with `source env/bin/activate` and then run `src/coin/coin.py &` or `python3 src/coin/coin.py &` to start the app

 ## Configuring